MaggieFero/arialinter/README.md

 This repo is for a set of Github Actions based on the AriaLinter project's simple accessibility linter for HTML documents.

 ## Getting Started
+*WARNING:* This repo does not contain any working Github Actions yet.

 ### Nodejs